-I tried diets, they didn’t work.
+I tried diets, but they didn’t work.

-I tried exercises, they didn’t work.
+I tried exercises, but they didn’t work.

 And that’s when I met a guy called Eric Edmeades.

-I’ll share what I can about Eric’s program because it created the single biggest mind-blowing shift to my body.
+I’ll share what I can about Eric’s program because it created the single biggest mind-blowing shift in my body.
 And it’s responsible for the dramatic weight loss you see in the first image I shared.